ShadowOne333/Metroid-Other-M-Redux/README.md

     b) **Linux:** The path may vary depending on distro, but it usually should be located somewhere within the Home folder of the current user as a hidden folder, so enable hidden files to look for it, it could be inside either `/home/yourusername/.dolphin-emu/Load` or `/home/yourusername/.local/share/dolphin-emu/Load`, the main `Other M Redux` folder should go inside "`Load`".
 If you still can't find the right path, open up Dolphin on your Linux distro and right click on one of the games, select some of the "Open X folder" options to try to make Dolphin open up the proper folder directory for textures and mods.
    **_This instruction also applies for Steam Deck._**

-    c) **Wii:** Create a folder on the root of your SD card called `riivolution` and another called `Other M Redux`, put the Riivolution .XML file inside the `riivolution` folder, and put the whole contents of the Other M Redux hack inside the folder named `Other M Redux`.
+    c) **Wii:** Create a folder on the root of your SD card called `riivolution` and another called `Other M Redux`, put the Riivolution .XML file inside the `riivolution` folder, and copy only the contents inside the `Other M Redux` folder found inside the hack/mod project files inside the newly created folder named `Other M Redux` inside `riivolution`.

     d) **Mac:** Put the whole contents of the "Other M Redux" folder inside `~/Library/Application Support/Dolphin/Load`.
 To get here, open Finder, press `⌘+Shift+G`, and enter that directory without the quotes.